U.S. Democrats seek high-profile trial for Trump in Senate

 Fewer than half of Americans want Trump removed from office, according to a Reuters/Ipsos poll here released on Thursday.

-The Senate is highly unlikely to find Trump guilty and remove him from office, however.
+The Senate is highly unlikely to find Trump guilty and remove him from office.
 At least 20 Republican senators would have to vote to convict Trump and so far none have indicated they are open to doing so.

 McConnell has said he is working in tandem with the White House on trial preparations, drawing accusations from Democrats that he is ignoring his duty to consider the evidence in an impartial manner.

-Asked about his strategy, Trump told reporters at the White House: “We have great senators - Republican senators ...
+Asked about his strategy, Trump told reporters at the White House: “We have great senators - Republican senators. ...
 I’m going to let them decide what to do.
 That’s going to be up to them.”

 Pelosi she would wait to name the Democratic House “managers,” who will prosecute the case, until she knew more about the Senate trial procedures.
 The chamber’s No. 3 Democrat, James Clyburn, told CNN the House could wait indefinitely.